LemmyNet/lemmy-docs/src/en/about/guide.md

 Servers usually define their rules in a simple way on the sidebar on the right of the site.
 From top to bottom, you will usually find the list of "Trending communities" followed by "Subscribed to communities", a brief description of the server, the rules, some stats and the username of the administrators.

-Admins are super friendly people who are usually running the server out of their own pocket so it’s good to get to know them like you would a landlord.
+Admins are super friendly people who are usually running the server out of their own pocket so it’s good to get to know them.
 Many accept donations to cover the running costs and if you’re able to contribute then it’s always appreciated.

 ## I think I found my new home!